 Sustainable businesses take steps to replace, protect or conserve natural resources.
 Obviously that can help combat serious environmental issues like climate change and plastic pollution.
 But there’s more to it.

-When deciding which brands to engage with, staff, customers and investors all say they care a lot about the societal impact of that business (according to the 2019 Edelman Global Brand Report).
+- Staff, customers and investors are more likely to choose you: When deciding which brands to engage with, staff, customers and investors all say they care a lot about the societal impact of that business (according to the 2021 Edelman Global Brand Report).

-Climate disruption has already cut global GDP by 1.6%, according to the DARA Group.
+- Governments care: The global economy could lose up to 18% of its total economic value by 2050 due to climate change, according to research from Swiss Re.
 That makes sustainability a major concern for governments and they increasingly expect businesses to reduce their footprint.